t2trg/iot-seccons/draft-irtf-t2trg-iot-seccons.md

 This Internet Draft provides IoT security researchers, system designers and implementers with an overview of both operational and security requirements in the IP-based Internet of Things.
 We discuss a general threat model, threats, state-of-the-art, and security challenges.

 Although plenty of steps have been realized during the last few years (summarized in {{sec4-1}}) and many organizations are publishing general recommendations ({{sec4-3}}) describing how IoT should be secured, there are many challenges ahead that require further attention.
 Challenges of particular importance are bootstrapping of security, group security, secure software updates, long-term security and quantum-resistance, privacy protection, data leakage prevention -- where data could be cryptographic keys, personal data, or even algorithms -- and ensuring trustworthy IoT operation.
-All these problems are important; however, different deployment environments have different operational and security demands.
-Thus, a potential approach is the definition and standardization of security profiles, each with specific mitigation strategies according to the risk assessment associated with the security profile.
-Such an approach would ensure minimum security capabilities in different environments while ensuring interoperability.

 # Security Considerations {#sec7}